Fille881/EduKid/Documentation/words-on-structuring-code-May16.md

 ```
 Because there is no `items` member on the object we returned in the module -> it is accessible only within the module!
 That is useful, because we don't need to worry about people using internal functions and variables in weird ways in other parts of the app.
 It also means we are free to change anything we want inside our module, without any other part of our app breaking because it depended on our 'internal' functions.

 In addition, there is no risk for a name collision if some other part of the app creates a variable named `items`, `items` here exists only within this function/module.
-We get one more benefit of naming the module also: If you would just have a 'loose' function called addGrocery, that could mean
-'add grovery to my favorite groceries list', or 'add grocery to shopping cart', or 'add grocery to something else...'
+We get one more benefit of naming the module also: If you would just have a 'loose' function called `addGrocery`, that could mean 'add grovery to my favorite groceries list', or 'add grocery to shopping cart', or 'add grocery to something else...'
 ```js
 app.shoppingcart.addGrocery(); // makes it extra clear that it has to do with the shopping cart.
 ```

 For our EduKid site, I thought we had quite the number of functions.
 I thought I'd just move the map-related functions to a separate file.
-However, that would not give the benefit of having a name like EduMap.changeBGcolor(), so that is why I used the module pattern.
+However, that would not give the benefit of having a name like `EduMap.changeBGcolor()`, so that is why I used the module pattern.
 The drawback is that it is some extra complexity for our group, and you have to remember to add functions you want public to the 'return' in the bottom.
 Not sure it is worth it for our purposes.

+### Adding a `Player` class to our EduKid project

-Another thing I did was introduce a Player class that keeps every players points and countries in one place (inside a Player object).
+Another thing I did was introduce a `Player` class that keeps every players points and countries in one place (inside a `Player` object).
 A first reason is that we started to have alot of player-related variables on our app-object:
 ```js
 app.pointsP1 = 0;
 app.pointsP2 = 0;